 Press Release Summary:

-January 21, 2011 - Reaching beyond North American borders, SME elected Paul D. Bradley, PE, managing director, Peterson Industries of Adelaide, South Australia.
+Jan 21, 2011 - Reaching beyond North American borders, SME elected Paul D. Bradley, PE, managing director, Peterson Industries of Adelaide, South Australia.
 Bradley's career path gives him broad view of manufacturing, from apprenticing with Peterson's in 1980 to his current role of professional engineer/managing director.
 As president, Bradley will lead board in developing SME Strategic Plan 2015 and help strengthen Society's brand as "the premier source for manufacturing knowledge, education, and networking."

 Original Press Release